Skip to main content

 Public Operators

-A Public Operator, or Open Operator, is a UID2 Operator instance that is available to all relevant UID2 participants.
+A Public Operator is a UID2 Operator instance that is available to all relevant UID2 participants.
 Public Operators run publicly available instances of the Operator Service and make them available to participants.

 In most cases, UID2 participants use a Public Operator.